Tracks & Trails catches up with Emma Attwood - our Torq competition winner!

 I guess it was a surprise to discover out you'd won - how did it feel?

-I was ecstatic, I couldn't believe it, and although I had email contact with Julie, I didn't quite believe it and kept in mainly to myself until it was officially announced on the Torq Facebook page.
+I was ecstatic, I couldn't believe it, and although I had email contact with Julia, I didn't quite believe it and kept in mainly to myself until it was officially announced on the Torq Facebook page.
 I really didn't' expect anything like this to happen to me!

 Did you know what to expect?!?